 Please note that electric forklifts have different maintenance schedules and that the hours are defined as the moment the ignition is turned to operate the forklift.
 If it’s on, it counts.

-Service your Forklift
+Service your Forklift for Longevity at CIF Transmissions

 Replacing a forklift or the parts of one is exceedingly expensive.
 Getting your forklift serviced by professionals is considerably less costly and can ensure the safe operation of your machine for years.